 1:30 p.m. & 7:30 p.m.

 Free Diamond Each Session

 Free Gifts to First 50 Adults Daily

 TAPPAN'S

 "JEWELERS" 116 N. Commerce, Gainesville

 "Come, Have Fun" & Save Money

 Student Tells Value of Latin

-By Janice Vogel, SH High

 dictionary will verify.

-Latin aids the student in bus". . . and so a person helps you throughout your the acquisition of excellency could go on and on. in spelling and an under- Not only will Latin help standing of the words.
-How him in the study of other cultural values, will apprecican a Latin student confuse languages, including English, ate the value of Latin. the words session and cession, but it will also help him in or stationary and stationery, other classes such as mathefor instance?
+the acquisition of excellency could go on and on. in spelling and an under- Not only will Latin help standing of the words.
+How him in the study of other can a Latin student confuse languages, including English, the words session and cession, but it will also help him in or stationary and stationery, other classes such as mathefor instance?
 In business, in matics and the sciences.
 A agriculture, in science, medi- very large number of words cine, law, journalism, in in these fields are derived mathematics, whatever field from Latin.
-The Latin stuof learning he may enter into, dent will be able to grasp he will have a wider English the full meaning of the words vocabulary because he studied --- words, non-Latin students
+The Latin stuof learning he may enter into, dent will be able to grasp he will have a wider English the full meaning of the words

-He also learns that a or less mechanically. knowledge of Latin will help Patrick J. Holloran, S. him in the study of other former President of Saint listed to take postmaster languages.
-Many languages Louis University says that, exams.
-Dorothy Bezner and
+He also learns that a or less mechanically.

-We Specialize in Sea Foods on Fridays
+We Specialize in

+Sea Foods on Fridays

 ROHMER'S RESTAURANT

+surable.

 Protection ...